Alrysc/onb_docs/docs/onb_overview/enums/hit.md

 flag when hit.
 Another name used for the inflicted status is "immobilze", but I will be using "Root" to match the code.

-Root lasts 120 frames, but can be cancelled early if the Entity is intangible, such as after being hit by an attack that flashes.
+Root lasts 120 frames by default, but can use custom durations.
+It will be cancelled early if the Entity is intangible, such as after being hit by an attack that flashes.

 !!! tip "Root Over Holes"
     In the official games, the Root status cannot be applied to an Entity whose Tile is a hole.
-This is not the case in v2.0.
+This is not the case in v2.1.

-!!! tip "Root Duration"
-    In the official games, roots often have different durations. v2.0 does not support this, but is likely to in the future.

 !!! tip "Missing Info"
     This notice will be removed when I confirm exactly how Root interacts with